-In many cases, though not all, steam and combination steam ovens are smaller than traditional wall ovens.
+In many cases, steam and combi steam ovens are smaller than traditional wall ovens.
 Don’t be put off by this, as you can ‘stack’ the food you cook in them much more efficiently than in a traditional oven.

 For instance, you can easily cook enough protein (chicken, fish, prawns, meat, tofu etc), plus vegies and rice for a family of 5-6 people, all in one hit – you achieve this by using three shelves of the oven, rather than one shelf (or maybe two) to cook a comparable amount of food in a larger oven.

 Cooking time savings are another bonus.
-Cooking times vary depending on their density, size and shape but overall you can expect to cook things 20-30% faster using steam or combination steam than in a traditional oven, without sacrificing texture, flavour or nutrients as you do in a microwave.
+Cooking times vary depending on their density, size and shape but overall you can expect to cook things 20-30% faster using steam or combination steam than in a traditional oven.
+And you can do it without sacrificing texture, flavour or nutrients as you do in a microwave.
 Yay.
 I and my 5pm-dinner-eating kids thank the combi steam oven nearly every day for the speedy arrival of their evening meal.

 Want to be a healthier cook (who doesn’t)?

-Though you can make pretty much anything unhealthy if you try hard enough, cooking with steam or combi steam, for me at least, means I use less added fat in my meals.
+Though you can make pretty much anything unhealthy if you try hard enough, cooking with steam, for me at least, means I use less added fat in my meals.

 That’s not to say I never use fat on food which goes in my combi steam oven.
 Far from it.
 It’s just that I can make a decision to have a healthier dinner without feeling like I’m missing out taste or texture-wise.

 A tray of roasted veg done ‘naked’ in the combi steam will yield moist, flavour-packed vegetables with golden brown outsides.
-To achieve a similar result in my regular oven I have to coat everything liberally with oil to help with browning and prevent the outsides becoming leathery.
-Similarly, steaming or combi steaming chicken, fish and meat will give moist and juicy results even if you don’t coat it with fat for cooking, as you would in a frypan or oven.
+To achieve a similar result in my regular oven I have to coat everything liberally with oil, to help with browning and prevent the outsides becoming leathery.
+Similarly, steaming or combi steaming chicken, fish and meat will give moist and juicy results even if you don’t coat it with fat, as you would in a frying pan or oven.

-Lastly on the health topic, steaming food locks in its nutrients more effectively than baking, frying, grilling or boiling, so you’re winning on the vitamins and minerals side of things.
+Lastly on the health topic, steaming food locks in nutrients more effectively than baking, frying, grilling or boiling.
+So you’re winning on the vitamins and minerals side of things.

-I want to buy one – how do I choose?!
+I want to buy a steam oven – how do I choose?!

 If you’re in the market to buy a steam or combi steam oven, start by checking the websites of brands you like.
-Compare what’s out there (it changes all the time), then go and look at the options in person.
+Compare what’s out there (it changes all the time).
+When you’ve done that, go and look at the options in person.

 Press buttons, open and close doors, flick switches – don’t be shy, that’s what display models are for.
 Make sure the appliance is comfortable to use and sturdy enough in terms of build quality.

-Finding a good salesperson who knows what they’re talking about is key, so shop around a bit.
+Finding a good salesperson who knows what they’re talking about is key.
+Shop around a bit.
 Steam and combi steam appliances require more complex knowledge than a lot of other ovens, so if your salesperson doesn’t actually know how to describe the benefits and differences between models, find one who does.